 Keep your lawn thriving year-round!
 Call us to sign up for our lawn fertilization program!

 It's important to provide your lawn with a constant supply of nutrients over the year to not only help it survive the higher stress periods but also keep it vibrant and green.
 At Zing Services, we have developed a five-step lawn fertilization program to give your lawn the nutrients it needs to thrive year-round.
-We service commercial, HOA, and residential properties in the Treasure Valley area such as Middleton, ID, and surrounding cities like Star and Eagle.
+We service commercial, HOA, and residential properties in the Treasure Valley area such as the Treasure Valley, ID, and surrounding cities like Middleton and Star.
 Call us today at 208-585-9400 to sign up for our lawn fertilization program!